IMMM-SFA/ferencz-tidwell_2022_frontiers/README.md

     - Retrieved from https://waterdata.usgs.gov/co/nwis/current/?type=dailystagedischarge&group_key=huc_cd on Sept 14, 2021 by author

 ### Output data
-- Output data for each simulation Group is in the Model_Data.zip
+- Output data for each simulation Group is in the Model_Files.zip

 ## Contributing modeling software